saostad/node-typescript-starter/README.md

 `npm start`

+## Other Commands

+- to run tests: `npm t`
+- to run tests in watch mode: `npm run test:watch`
+- to format with prettier: `npm run format`
+- to lint with eslint: `npm run lint`
+- to run in production: `npm run ts-node`

 ## Functionalities

 - pre-configured for work with VSCode debugger
+- pre-configured to publish or create module
+- pre-configured to run tests with jest
+- pre-configured to load environment variables from .env file
 - type-def for process.env variables
 - restart the process after modifying ts files